Fiona Griffin, LPC

 • Jungian Psychology in Clinical Practice 2023-2024 at the C.G.
 Jung Institute of Los Angeles.

-• Human existence in life and psychotherapy at the Center for Existential Studies in Psychotherapy.
+• Human existence in life and psychotherapy at the Center for Existential Studies in Psychotherapy (2022-23 and 2024-25).

 • Four existential themes: Meaning and experience in expressive therapy at the Center for Culture and Sandplay.